Germany–Norway relations

-Germany–Norway relations are foreign relations between Germany and Norway.
+Germany–Norway relations are bilateral relations between Germany and Norway.

 Both countries established diplomatic relations in 1905, after Norway's independence.
 During World War II, Norway was occupied by Nazi Germany, lasting from 1940 until 1945.
-Germany has an embassy in Oslo, and Norway has an embassy in Berlin and two consulates, in Düsseldorf and Hamburg.

 Both countries are full members of NATO, and of the Council of Europe.
 As of 2022, there were around 15,000 Norwegians living in Germany and around 10,000 Germans living in Norway.

-To promote the German-Norwegian relations in 1982, the German-Norwegian society and 1988, the German-Norwegian Friendship Society were founded.
+To promote the German-Norwegian relations, in 1982, the German-Norwegian Society, and in 1988, the German-Norwegian Friendship Society, were founded.